eclipse-che/che-devfile-registry/tools/devworkspace-generator/README.md

       --project.<project-name> local file path for the sample project zip (for airgapped/offline registry builds)

+      --injectDefaultComponent: inject a default dev container component if no component is defined in the devfile and it doesn't provide a parent, the value can be true or false, default is false

+      --defaultComponentImage: image to use for the default dev container component that will be injected if no componetn is defined in the devfile and it doesn't provide a parent devfile, default is quay.io/devfile/universal-developer-image:ubi8-latest

 EXAMPLES

     # online example, using editor definition from https://che-plugin-registry-main.surge.sh/